Datavault-UK/automate-dv-docs/docs/tutorial/tut_satellites.md

 Satellites contain point-in-time payload data related to their parent hub or link records.
+Satellites are where the concrete data for our business entities in the hubs and links, reside.
-Each hub or link record may have one or more child satellite records, allowing us to record changes in the data as they happen.
+Each hub or link record may have one or more child satellite records, which form a history of changes to that hubs or link record as they happen.

 ### Structure